isomorphic-lab/isomorphic-lab.github.io/artificial_speech_state_today.md

 Grounded human-machine interface deployment while maintaining biological autonomy.
 Each user interaction generates unique, real-time data that continuously improves our ML models with minimal computational resources.
 This foundational technology platform opens pathways for expansion into other stuff.

 ### iv.
 Impact POV
-Just watch [this](https://youtu.be/oHm4zF3UJ9k?si=sPd-liJK62vrfVq_) & imagine them instead talking about you. **This is after prosthesis, they paid 5-digit USD with 3-4 digit USD in continuity care every year.**
+Just watch [this](https://youtu.be/oHm4zF3UJ9k?si=sPd-liJK62vrfVq_). **This is after prosthesis, they paid 5-digit USD with 3-4 digit USD in continuity care every year.**

-### v.
-Personal POV
-Reduces role of chance in postmodern human life. (challenges god?)

 ## Stats & Market Size